thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

              res.end(theResult);
            });
        });
+---

-## Run the app locally
+## Run the node.js app on your Bluemix

 1. [Install Node.js][]
-2. Download and extract the starter code from the Bluemix UI
+2. Download and extract the **MobileFirstPushV8OnNodeJS** here from github
 3. cd into the app directory
-4. Run `npm install` to install the app's dependencies
-5. Run `npm start` to start the app
-6. Access the running app in a browser at http://localhost:6001
+4. Ensure to deploy into the My Project Region sample US: `cf api https://api.ng.bluemix.net`
+5. Login to your Bluemix Area: `cf login`
+6. Show your existing apps: `cf apps`
+7. Just push the app into your Bluemix Instance: `cf push SampleMFPPushIntegration`
+8. See the logs of your app: `cf logs SampleMFPPushIntegration`

 [Install Node.js]: https://nodejs.org/en/download/